(Last Updated On: October 5, 2023)

-- Spray the air fryer basket with vegetable spray.
+- Spray the air fryer basket with cooking spray.

-- Place the biscuits in the air fryer basket without touching each other.
+- Use oven mitts to place the biscuits in the air fryer basket without touching each other.
 If you have a smaller air fryer, you will need to do half of the biscuits now, and half in a second batch.

-- Put the basket in the air fryer and set the time for 4 minutes, then turn the donuts over and cook the other side for 4 minutes. (total – 8 minutes) Note: All air fryers are not the same.
+- Put the basket in the air fryer and set the time for 4 minutes, then turn the donuts over and cook the other side for 4 minutes (total – 8 minutes).
 You may have to adjust the time and temperature.

-- Take the basket out of the air fryer and place each donut on a plate or a working surface to cool.
+- Take the basket out of the air fryer using the oven mitts and place each donut on a plate or a working surface to cool.

-- Mix in a medium bowl the powdered sugar, milk, and vanilla extract.
-Note: Add more milk for thinner icing, and add less milk if you want thicker icing.
+- For the icing, mix in a medium bowl the powdered sugar, milk, and vanilla extract.

 - Add a drop of food coloring (optional).